-When asked by potential clients about my style of photography, I tend to describe it as "photojournalistic" or documentary style.
+When asked about my style of photography, I tend to describe it as "photojournalistic" or documentary style.
 Which is all very well and good, but what exactly do I mean by that?

 Primarily, a photojournalistic or documentary style of photography will show the subject in its environment as it is - no bells and whistles, no formal posing - what you see and do is what you get.
 For me as a photographer, that means I spend time with your family just hanging out.
 It may be in your home, doing everyday things like making lunch or playing games.
 Perhaps it's in a favourite place - at the beach or a local reserve like the photos above (from this family photo session.)
 The intention behind this style of photography is to capture spontaneous moments that would otherwise be missed.